sillsdev/TheCombine/docs/deploy/README.md

    - <tt>--vault</tt> or <tt>--vault-password-file</tt> allows you to specify the name of a file that holds the Ansible vault password as the next argumnt.
    - <tt>-h</tt> or <tt>--help</tt> prints the usage text and exits
 1. Any options that are not recognized by <tt>setup-nuc.sh</tt> are passed to the ansible playbooks that are called by <tt>setup-nuc.sh</tt>.
 This is especially useful for specifying an alternate inventory file for development or testing purposes.
 Note that files whose names end in <tt>".hosts"</tt> are ignored by git.
-1. You can set the environment variable <tt>ANSIBLE_VAULT_PASSWORD_FILE</tt> to the path of a file that holds the vault password.
-This prevents you from needing to provide the vault password whenever you run an ansible playbook, either directly or from within a script such as <tt>setup-nuc.sh</tt>.  *Make sure that you are the only one with read permission for the password file!*

 ## Demo Server